 5) Privations. – Although other parts of the world have greater problems in this area, the present economical situation can be said to have created huge deprivations on the general public.

-6) Totalitarian regime or police state, or a kind of unjust and oppressive political system. – Our present security commission has taken a lot of rights of privacy from us already.
-Perhaps it's difficult to see some of the unjust and oppressive situations on the street, but that doesn't mean it isn't present.
-Are we close to tipping over the edge, here.
+6) Totalitarian regime or a police state, or a kind of unjust and oppressive political system. – Our present security commission has taken a lot of rights to privacy from us already.
+Perhaps it’s difficult to see some of the unjust and oppressive situations on the street, but that doesn’t mean it isn’t present.
+Are we close to tipping over the edge, here?

 After all, even friendly protesters are not allowed to meet in certain areas.

-8) Biological determinism. – Hmm, we've already cloned, grown organs, and created biomachines.
+8) Biological determinism. – Hmm, we’ve already closed, grown organs, and created machines.
 How close are we…

 10) The last item is a breakdown of social order and man’s regression to earlier stages of civilization.
 We may not be there yet, but if some of the above items aren’t dealt with, could a breakdown be far behind.
 There is already talk of a breakdown of our economic system.